 Prices and yields sourced from Fidelity.com

 As the Tiffany bonds' credit spread fell from 2.71% to 0.96%, the bonds' YTM fell to 3.20% and the bond price increased to 128.00.
 At the time, this credit spread was in spitting distance of certain Apple bonds.
-Since Apple has a far superior credit quality than Tiffany (Apple's $200+ billion in cash has a big impact on that), we didn't believe the Tiffany bonds' credit spread could fall much further and, as a result, we decided to sell the Tiffany bonds at 128.00 and achieve a 26% total return.
-Please click here to read the full story of our Tiffany bonds investment.
-You can also see returns from our previous recommendations on this page.
+Since Apple had a superior credit quality to Tiffany (Apple's $200+ billion in cash, at the time, had a big impact on this), we didn't believe the Tiffany bonds' credit spread could fall much further.
+As a result, we decided to sell the Tiffany bonds at 128.00 and achieve a 26% total return vs. a 2.03% return for the iShares investment grade corporate bond ETF, iShares LQD.

 While the Tiffany bonds' credit spread shrunk significantly, the benchmark Treasury bond YTM increased 0.25 percentage points.
-This was a moot point, however, since the credit spread decreased by such a larger amount than the Treasury bond YTM increased, which is why the price of the bond increased 25 points.
+This was a moot point, however, since the credit spread decreased by such a larger amount than the Treasury bond YTM increased, which is why the bond price increased 25 points.

 Figure 2 shows a range of credit spreads and the benchmark Treasury bond YTM for five corporate bonds, including two high yield bonds and three investment grade bonds.
 We show these credit spreads on two dates: April 24, 2020 and October 25, 2023.

 1) Ford Motor 4.75% '43 (CUSIP 345370CQ1)